ALM Antillean Airlines: History

-During 1975 ALM replaced its older DC-9s with brand new McDonnell Douglas DC-9-32 series.
-This increased seating capacity significantly.
-Two years later a Boeing 727 was added for additional routes to Chicago, Cleveland, Detroit and New York, which were mostly operated as charter flights.
+In 1975, ALM replaced its older DC-9s with the new McDonnell Douglas DC-9-32 series, significantly increasing seating capacity.
+Two years later, a Boeing 727 was added for additional routes to Chicago, Cleveland, Detroit, and New York, which were mostly operated as charter flights.
 During this period ALM grew rapidly and its number of personnel doubled in 1977.
-A year later a bi-lateral agreement between the Antillean government and the US was reached whereby ALM was allowed to take over the routes from KLM to the USA.
+A year later, a bilateral agreement between the Antillean government and the US was reached whereby ALM was allowed to take over the routes from KLM to the USA.
 To cope with the demand two Douglas DC-8-53 jets were leased from Rosenbalm Aviation.
-Additionally the Twin Otters were replaced by Short SD-330 commuter turboprop aircraft.
+Additionally, the Twin Otters were replaced by Short SD-330 commuter turboprop aircraft.
 In 1978, KLM restarted extensive cooperation with ALM.
-Two DC-8's were brought into the fleet and served the route Curaçao-New York JFK, where KLM handled the ground services.
+Two DC-8s were brought into the fleet and served the route Curaçao-New York JFK, where KLM handled the ground services.
 KLM was still hoping and trying to build a hub with ALM.
-KLM flights Curaçao-Amsterdam often had at least an ALM cabin crew on board in those years.1979 was a turning point for ALM.
-Due to the low point of the oil prices coupled with slow tourist figures and the devaluation of the Venezuelan currency, brought ALM into trouble.
-Additionally ALM had to deal with competing business from Eastern Airlines and American Airlines on competing routes.
+KLM flights from Curaçao-Amsterdam often had at least an ALM cabin crew on board in those years.

+1979 was a turning point for ALM.
+The low point of the oil prices coupled with slow tourist figures and the devaluation of the Venezuelan currency, brought ALM into trouble.
+Additionally, ALM had to deal with competing businesses from Eastern Air Lines and American Airlines on competing routes.
 The DC-8 flights were halted and the newly arrived Short 330s were sold off.
 During 1980 the Boeing 727 and Beech Queen Air left the company and ALM concentrated on its fleet of four DC-9-32s.

-During 1982 ALM decided to replace some of its DC-9s with two McDonnell Douglas MD-80 jetliners, which were leased from Curaçao Aircraft Leasing Company.
+In 1982, ALM decided to replace some of its DC-9s with two McDonnell Douglas MD-80 jetliners, which were leased from Curaçao Aircraft Leasing Company.
 A third example was later purchased from Continental Airlines.
-With business slowly improving, ALM was able to purchase additional airplanes which included the purchase of two elderly Fairchild Hiller FH-227B turboprops from Delta Air Transport for the short haul routes.
+With business slowly improving, ALM was able to purchase additional airplanes which included the purchase of two elderly Fairchild Hiller FH-227 turboprops from Delta Air Transport for the short-haul routes.